mustafatoroman/VSTS-DevOps-Labs/Jenkins/README.md

 1. You will need to provide the initial admin password that Jenkins generates and saves it in a file on the server.
     ![Jenkins Initial Password](images/jenkinsinitialemptypwd.png)

-    **Note:** **At the time of writing this lab, an issue was noted in Jenkins where the setup wizard was broken and skipping some of the steps listed below.
+    **Note:** **At the time of writing this lab, an open issue in Jenkins was noted where the setup wizard would not resume after restart, skipping some of the steps listed below.
 If you do not see the screen above, steps 5 to 7 will not work.
-The workaround is to use the default user name *admin* with the initial admin password (covered in step #4 below)**
+The workaround is to use the default user name *admin* with the initial admin password (explained in step #4 below)**

 1. Return to the **Putty** terminal password and type the following command to open the file that has the initial admin password.
 Copy the text
     >sudo vi /var/lib/jenkins/secrets/initialAdminPassword